In this post, I will teach you how to create a WordPress blog with Bluehost.

 You must be wondering “NOT AGAIN.
-This must be just another blog post”.
+This must be just another blog post that talks about setting up WordPress blog with Bluehost but of no use”.

-But, NO. I know how painful it is to start a blog if you have no idea about WordPress or other technical things like hosting.
+But, NO. Trust me, I know how painful it is to start a blog if you have no idea about WordPress or other technical things like hosting.

 I cannot emphasize the importance of having a WordPress blog with Bluehost enough!
-If you want to be a successful writer or blogger, you need to have a professional website.
+If you want to be a successful writer or blogger, you need to have a professional website or a blog.

 I knew it will cost me money at the beginning, but I also knew I will recover it fast.